 As S2Dedup needs to restart the frequency table within the enclave whenever it reaches its maximum size, S2Dedup is limited by the size of the enclave table to offer storage savings through deduplication.
-On the other hand, FH-Dedup takes advantage of a table in the untrusted zone, overcoming this Table 1.
-Storage savings in S2Dedup and in our solution.

-Percentage of entries that can be stored in the enclave 5% 50% 95% 100% Storage Savings S2Dedup 2.7% 29.3% 70.1% 99.74% FH-Dedup 99.74% 99.74% 99.74% 99.74% limitation, and thus being able to take full advantage of chunk deduplication.
-As can be seen in Table 1 our solution always offers maximum storage savings, while S2Dedup has a hard time applying deduplication the smaller the enclave memory.
+On the other hand, our system takes advantage of a table in the untrusted zone, overcoming this limitation, thus being able to take full advantage of chunk deduplication.
+As can be seen in Table 1, our solution always offers maximum storage savings, while S2Dedup has a hard time applying deduplication the smaller the enclave memory.
 It can only save 2.7% of storage when the enclave can keep only 5% of the entries.

 5.1.2 Accesses to Untrusted Storage Analysis.
-To evaluate the information that a malicious server can obtain by observing the accesses to its encrypted table, the execution of each of the combined policies for the dataset presented above was simulated.
-In addition to the type of access policy used to query the server table, we wanted to understand whether cache eviction policies somehow influence the number of accesses.
-Figure 3 shows the results obtained.
+To evaluate the information that a malicious server can obtain by observing all the access to its encrypted table, we also executed, in a simulated environment, each of the combined policies for the dataset that was presented above.
+First, we understand how our cache eviction policies influence the number of accesses, presented in Figure 3.

-The frequency distribution for the dataset analyzed is shown in blue (the same as shown in Figure 4), to represent the effect of policies on access frequency.
+The frequency distribution for the dataset analyzed is shown in blue (the same as shown in Figure 2), to represent the effect of policies on access frequency.
 The distribution of accesses to the encrypted table on the server, using the strategies Direct Access, K-Anonimity Access and Bucket Access, is represented in red, orange, and green, respectively.
 When the Random cache eviction policy is used, the strategies Direct Access and K-Anonimity Access show the same type of accesses as the original distribution, however, the accesses are more accented using K-Anonimity Access, as the number of hits becomes greater than the original.
 The access policy Bucket Access manages to change the frequency of accesses of chunks but increases the number of accesses.